Violence reduction units

 Today, a growing number of children and young people are affected by social, emotional and behavioural issues which hinder their learning and limit their life chances.

-This pattern is reflected in the rising number of school exclusions: in the last 5 years there has been a 60% rise in the number of pupils permanently excluded from schools in England.
-The most recent data shows that on average, 42 pupils were permanently excluded on every school day – a total of 410,000 exclusions.
+This pattern is reflected in the rising number of school exclusions: there was a 60% rise in the number of pupils permanently excluded from schools in England over a five-year period.
+Recent data shows that on average, 42 pupils were permanently excluded on every school day – a total of 410,000 exclusions.
+(Pinball Kids: Preventing school exclusions, March 2020)

 The problem of school exclusions is particularly severe among disadvantaged pupils.